powsybl/powsybl-optimizer/open-reac/README.md

 are free to configure a different one.

 If you chose to run Knitro, you must have `knitroampl` in your path, after the installation of the solver is done and that you got a valid licence.
-To check, start a bash and run :
+To check, start a bash and run:
 ```bash
 knitroampl stub
 ```